Books

 Learning from the Future: Competitive Foresight Scenarios

-Strategy always presumes a view of the future.
-If the premises about the future prove false, the strategy is destined to fail.
 In Learning from the Future, Liam Fahey and co-editor Robert M. Randall show you how to use scenarios to craft distinct alternative competitive futures and use them to identify and develop potential strategies.
 The scenarios then become the means to stress-test any strategy (including the firm’s current strategy).
 One outcome is the determination of the premises about the future to be monitored so that you can learn from the future before it occurs.

 Macroenvironmental Analysis for Strategic Management